csharrison/prio-documents/draft-pda-protocol.md

    uploaded.
 (See {{prio}}.)
 However, in general it is necessary for them to wait until (a) enough reports have been uploaded and (b) the collector has made a request.
 (See {{hits}}.)

+The operational capabilities of each entity are described further in
+{{entity-capabilities}}.

 # PDA protocols {#pa}